dojonorth/planet-survey-akka/README.md

 The benefits of this are:
 * No shared resource = no blocking = very fast and scalable
 * Thread management can be largely abstracted over.
-* Highly fault tolerant system can be developed - encapsulated actors means that failures can be localised and robust recovery strategies can be defined.
+* Highly fault tolerant systems can be developed - encapsulated actors means that failures can be localised and robust recovery strategies can be defined.
 * Distributing actors over remote systems is easy.
 * Lack of shared state and clear boundaries makes comprehending the system easy (at least, as far as multi-threaded systems go...).